drug-design/course/docs/chapters/molecular-graphics.md

 ### From 3D Coordinates to Screen Coordinates
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-The representation of a molecule (3D object) on a graphic display actually consists of calculating a series of projections of the 3D object onto the 2D plane of the screen.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/from-3d-coordinates-to-screen-coordinates-9dab8403'><i class='fa fa-play' aria-hidden='true'></i></button>The representation of a molecule (3D object) on a graphic display actually consists of calculating a series of projections of the 3D object onto the 2D plane of the screen.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/molecular-graphics/2_2_1_1.png){: loading=lazy }
 #### 2D Projection is Not Sufficient

-The 2D projection is not sufficient.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/2d-projection-is-not-sufficient-db3455c6'><i class='fa fa-play' aria-hidden='true'></i></button>The 2D projection is not sufficient.
 You have to rotate the object to perceive its 3D features.
 The following represents the crystal unit of Zirconium.
 Notice the difference when you rotate it!
 *[nce]: New Chemical Entity: a compound not previously described.